jadonahue/project-list/README.md

 <h2><a href="https://jadonahue.github.io/the-simon-game/">The Simon Game</a></h2>
 <p>
-  This is a website game focused on using jQuery.
+  This is a responsive website game focused on using jQuery.
 Remember the pattern from start to finish each cycle and repeat it back.
 How far can you go before you forget?
   <br>
   <a href="https://github.com/jadonahue/the-simon-game">Code Here</a>
 </p>